ZhyBrian/SlicerBreastUltrasoundAnalysis/README.md

 <img src="./Screenshots/SJTU.png" alt="BUS_Diagnosis"  />

-This extension is built upon our algorithm, which was published in the *IEEE Journal of Biomedical and Health Informatics*:
+This extension is built upon our algorithm published in the *IEEE Journal of Biomedical and Health Informatics*:

 [A Multi-Task Transformer with Local-Global Feature Interaction and Multiple Tumoral Region Guidance for Breast Cancer Diagnosis | IEEE Journals & Magazine | IEEE Xplore](https://ieeexplore.ieee.org/document/10663702/keywords#keywords)